Jones–Liddell feud: Aftermath

-The community of Jonesville, Louisiana was established near Everly plantation, after Jones' widow helped establish it.
+The community of Jonesville, Louisiana, was established near Everly plantation, after Jones' widow helped establish it.
 The area had been known as Trinity, but Jonesville became her name of choice for the new town.

 Moses "Judge" Liddell moved his family from the area, taking residence in Richland Parish on the banks of Boeuf River.
 There he was elected to the Louisiana House of Representatives.
 He later moved to Monroe, and was appointed by Democratic President Grover Cleveland as a justice on the Supreme Court of territorial Montana.

 Cuthburt Jones, having narrowly survived the lynch mob, made a trip to Washington, where he met with President Grant and relayed the tragic events of the feud.
 Being loyal and sympathetic to Jones, Grant appointed him as a consul to Tripoli in 1876.
-Louisiana Democrats later called upon President Cleveland to rescind Cuthbert's consul appointment in 1885, alleging he was a "known murderer."
-He would go on however to have a distinguished career as a foreign diplomat, including time as the consul to Peru.
+Louisiana Democrats later called upon President Grover Cleveland to rescind Cuthbert's consul appointment in 1885, alleging he was a "known murderer."
+He would go on, however, to have a distinguished career as a foreign diplomat, including time as the consul to Peru.
 Cuthbert Bullit Jones died in South America in 1905.

 Francois Jones, the youngest son of Jones, also left Louisiana as a result of the feud.
 He became a prominent citizen in Washington, D.C, but drowned while attempting to cross a turbulent river near there in 1900.

-In 2008, descendants of the family and residents of the surrounding areas gathered for a re-enactment of the events that took place in the Jones-Liddell feud.
+In 2008, descendants of the family and residents of the surrounding areas gathered for a re-enactment of the events that took place in the Jones–Liddell feud.